ONSdigital/sdx-transformer/Writerside/topics/The-Buildspec.md

     </p>
 </note>

-The template section dictates both the 'shape' of the output data and how to determine its values.
 It as a parametrised object that will be interpolated at runtime.
 The interpolation follows these rules:

 #### # Symbols {collapsible="true" id=direct_lookup}
 Values prefixed with a `#` will be looked up from the input data e.g. `#301` means lookup the value in the input data corresponding to key **"301"**.
 For the input data above this would resolve in the value **"4567"** at runtime (as 4567 corresponds to `301` in the Input Data .